-Name Purpose / Activities Balance Notes 1-Jul-14 \$000 Deposits \$000 Withdrawals \$000 Balance 30-Jun-15 \$000 Kumara Township Fund Township funding for the purpose of community related projects 14 14 (14) 14 Harihari Township Fund Township funding for the purpose of community related projects 14 14 (14) 14 Whataroa Township fund Township funding for the purpose of community related projects 49 15 (14) 50 Ross Township Fund Township funding for the purpose of community related projects 27 15 (14) 28 Haast Township Fund Township funding for the purpose of community related projects 17 14 (14) 17 Franz Township Fund Township funding for the purpose of community related projects 35 36 (35) 36 Fox Township Fund Township funding for the purpose of community related projects 51 36 (35) 52 Kokatahi/ Kowhitirangi Community Rate Allowing the community to have funds for various community related projects 8 8 (8) 8 Foreshore Protection Fund Foreshore Protection for groin replacement on the foreshore.
-24 1 (24) 1 Glacier Country Promotions Targeted rates collected from Glacier Country to provide funding for marketing projects.
-114 3 (17) 100 Three Mile Domain To fund Three Mile Domain costs.
-150 4 - 154 The Preston Bush Trust Mr Preston donated the reserve to Council.
+Name Purpose / Activities Balance Notes 1-Jul-14 \$000 Deposits \$000 Withdrawals \$000 Balance 30-Jun-15 \$000 Kumara Township Fund Township funding for the purpose of community related projects 14 14 (14) 14 Harihari Township Fund Township funding for the purpose of community related projects 14 14 (14) 14 Whataroa Township Fund Township funding for the purpose of community related projects 49 15 (14) 50 Ross Township Fund Township funding for the purpose of community related projects 27 15 (14) 28 Haast Township Fund Township funding for the purpose of community related projects 17 14 (14) 17 Franz Township Fund Township funding for the purpose of community related projects 35 36 (35) 36 Fox Township Fund Township funding for the purpose of community related projects 51 36 (35) 52 Kokatahi/ Kowhitirangi Community Rate Allowing the community to have funds for various community related projects 8 8 (8) 8 Foreshore Protection Fund Foreshore Protection for groin replacement on the foreshore.
+24 1 (24) 25 Glacier Country Promotions Targeted rates collected from Glacier Country to provide funding for marketing projects.
+114 3 (17) 117 The Preston Bush Trust Mr Preston donated the reserve to Council.
 This fund was for the community to beautify the bush with tracks and interpretation boards.
 9 0 - 9 Harihari Community Complex The Harihari Pony Club land was sold and the funding was provisionally allocated to a new community complex proposal.
-2 196 6 (190) 12 Guy Menzies Day Surplus from Guy Menzies Day Event.
-0 0 - Cycleway Road Reserve sold to Westland Diaries allocated to fund towards construction of Wilderness Trail.
-0 0 (242) (242) Emergency Contingency Fund Rates collected to support Westland in a Civil Defence emergency.
+2 196 6 (190) 202 Guy Menzies Day Surplus from Guy Menzies Day Event.
+0 0 - Cycletrail Road Reserve sold to Westland Milk Products allocated to fund towards construction of the West Coast Wilderness Trail.
+0 0 (242) - Emergency Contingency Fund Rates collected to support Westland in a Civil Defence emergency.
 49 1 - 50 Transportation Asset Renewal For funding the renewal of roads and bridges.
-0 881 (881) - Water Renewal For funding the renewal of water supplies networks 354 651 (120) 885 Waste Water Renewal For funding the renewal of sewerage and sewage networks 153 244 (50) 347 Stormwater Renewal For funding the renewal of stormwater systems 188 231 - 419 Solid Waste Renewal For funding the renewal of Refuse transfer Stations and landfills.
+0 881 (881) - Water Renewal For funding the renewal of water supplies networks 354 651 (120) 745 Waste Water Renewal For funding the renewal of sewerage and sewage networks 153 244 (50) 397 Stormwater Renewal For funding the renewal of stormwater systems 188 231 - 369 Solid Waste Renewal For funding the renewal of refuse transfer stations and landfills.
 0 - - - Landfill Post Closure Provision For funding the aftercare costs for closed landfills.
 33 34 - 67 Parks Renewal For funding Parks, Reserves, Public Toilets, Ross Pool and Cemeteries Asset Renewal 18 37 - 55 Buildings Renewal For renewal of all Council operational buildings.
-76 83 159 Administration Renewal For renewal of office equipment, furniture, technical equipment, vehicles and technology 52 70 - 122 Library Book Renewals To replace library books - 52 (52) - Total Council Created Reserves 1,632 2,358 Total All Reserves 3,559 4,202
+76 83 - 159 Administration Renewal For renewal of office equipment, furniture, technical equipment, vehicles and technology 52 70 - 107 Library Book Renewals To replace library books - 52 (52) - Total Council Created Reserves 1,482 2,446 (1,406) 2,522 Total All Reserves 3,559 2,482 (1,521) 4,520